$10.4 Million Grant Extends Model Nationwide

 Founder Ernie Fletcher

-Recovery Kentucky was founded in 2004 by Don Ball and then Kentucky Governor Ernie Fletcher and is well-known for helping thousands of Kentuckians rebuild their lives while saving millions of taxpayer dollars.
+Recovery Kentucky was founded in 2004 by Kentucky Governor Ernie Fletcher and Kentucky Housing Corporation Chairman Don Ball.
+It is well-known for helping thousands of rural Kentuckians rebuild their lives while saving millions of taxpayer dollars.

-Fletcher Group CEO Dave Johnson said the funds will help establish a Recovery Center of Excellence (RCOE) from which technical assistance can be shared with communities and organizations fighting the opioid epidemic.
+Fletcher Group CEO Dave Johnson said the funds will help establish a Rural Center of Excellence (RCOE) from which technical assistance can be shared with rural communities and organizations fighting the opioid epidemic.

-“The Don Ball Rural Center of Excellence for Recovery Housing,” said Johnson, “will help communities and organizations develop Recovery Housing for high-risk individuals including the homeless and those with SUDs involved in the criminal justice system.”
+“The Rural Center of Excellence,” said Johnson, “will help rural communities and organizations develop Recovery Housing for high-risk individuals including the homeless and those with SUDs involved in the criminal justice system.”

 CEO Dave Johnson

-The Fletcher Group’s RCOE will have a national reach, serving over 100 counties and 2.6 million people in eight states including Kentucky, Georgia, West Virginia, Ohio, Idaho, Montana, Oregon, and Washington.
+The Fletcher Group’s RCOE will have a national reach, serving over 100 counties and 2.6 million people in ten states including Kentucky, Georgia, West Virginia, Tennessee, Mississippi, Ohio, Idaho, Montana, Oregon, and Washington.